What Causes Stress and Anxiety?

 What are the most common causes of stress and anxiety?

-The most common causes include work pressure, relationship challenges, financial concerns, disrupted sleep, and lifestyle habits like excessive screen time or caffeine.
+Common causes include work pressure, relationship challenges, financial concerns, poor sleep, overstimulation, emotional pressure, and lifestyle habits such as excessive caffeine or screen time.

 Yes.
-Irregular meals, nutrient gaps, dehydration, and stimulants can all affect your mood and nervous system.
+Irregular meals, dehydration, nutrient gaps, unstable blood sugar, and stimulants may influence mood and nervous system balance.

 Why do some people experience anxiety more than others?

-Genetics, personality traits, past experiences, and hormone levels can all influence how sensitive you are to stress.
+Genetics, personality traits, hormones, life experiences, sleep quality, and nervous system sensitivity can all influence how someone experiences stress.

 Are stress and anxiety always connected?

 They often overlap, but not always.
-Stress usually has a clear trigger, while anxiety can persist even without an obvious cause.
+Stress usually has a clearer trigger, while anxiety may continue even without an obvious cause.

-Can hormonal changes be a cause of stress and anxiety?
+Can hormonal changes contribute to stress and anxiety?

 Can supplements help with stress?